nko5/website/designs/blog/deploying-to-ubuntu.md

     # deploy it to http://<team>.2013.nodeknockout.com/
     ./deploy nko

-The rest of this post will explain how these instances are setup, in case contestants run into problems, or advanced teams are interested in customizing things.
+The rest of this post will explain how these instances are setup. **You don't need to read this**, but you might find it interesting, or useful if you run into problems, or are interested in customizing your deployment setup.

-<h2 id="configuring-ubuntu">Configuring Ubuntu</h2>
+<h2 id="ubuntu-setup">How we setup Ubuntu</h2>

 All the Ubuntu configuration happens in [the setup-ubuntu.sh script](https://github.com/nko4/website/blob/master/scripts/setup/setup-ubuntu.sh).